SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 It's a good idea to add a version number to our software, so that other people can tell when we make changes, and make sure they're using the version they need.
 This helps to avoid the confusion when refering to the different capabilities and behaviours - we can just say "use version 3.8.5".
-One of the most common systems for numbering versions is **SemVer**.
+One of the most common systems for numbering versions is **Semantic Versioning** or **SemVer**.

 Using SemVer, version numbers have the form `MAJOR.MINOR.PATCH`.

 When a new version is released, we update the version number depending on the type of changes we made to the software.
-If all we've done is fix bugs, or make changes that don't affect the functionality, we increment the third part of the version number and call this a **patch release**.
+If all we've done is fix bugs, or make minor changes that don't affect the functionality, we increment the third part of the version number and call this a **patch release**.
 If we've added new features, but we've not broken any behaviour that people might be relying on, we increment the second number, set the third number to zero and call this a **minor release**.
 If we have broken some behaviour that people might rely on, we increment the first number, set the other two to zero and call it a **major release**.